 In2cure’s BioC platform is an antibiotic-free treatment utilizing the body’s natural defense system.
 It is unique in the way that it has both anti-bacterial and anti-inflammatory properties.
 It kills bacteria by binding to the bacteria cell wall inducing lysis and it reduces the hazardous inflammation by both neutralizing endotoxins and preventing the inflammatory signaling on CD14 level.

 In2cure stands on a solid scientific foundation from Lund University.
 Helene Hartman took over as CEO in 2018 after first being a member of the board of directors.
 She is supported by a strong team with backgrounds in research and business development.
-In2cure is located in Lund, Sweden, and joined NOME in 2019.
+In2cure is located in Lund, Sweden, joined NOME in 2019, and graduated in 2021.